The Smartly MBA is 100% online and 100% free for students.

 The program is one hundred percent free for students.
 Smartly makes its money on the back end, by charging recruitment fees to the employers Smartly expects will eagerly snap up its graduates.
 Job placement is an integral part of Smartly’s offering.

-Perhaps even more incredible than its price is that fact that students can finish the program in just four to eight months.
-Even at the outside, that’s less than half the time it takes to complete a traditional MBA.
+Perhaps even more incredible than its price is that fact that students can finish the program in just nine months.
+That’s about half the time it takes to complete a traditional MBA.

 “We were frustrated that most of the online learning industry was stuck in the lecture-and-broadcast mode of instruction.”